sofronantonio/recipe-book-recorded/desserts/flan.md

 Beat the eggs in a large bowl, then stir in the remaining ingredients.
 Pour the egg mixture into the baking dish.
 Cover with foil Bake for an hour in the preheated oven

+Don't forget to get a coca-cola with it